If you need more information about this course, kindly send an email to: incomingdri@icp.fr

 Objectives

-By the end of the course, students should be able to:
+At the end of the course, students should:

-Understand thoroughly the functioning of the EU.
+- Understand and explain the functioning of the institutions

 This course is a “cours magistral” provided to a pretty important number of students so it is less interactive than other courses.
 It is mainly a lecture by the professor, on the basis of a structure that is given in advance to the students.
 Or course, students are always free and welcomed to ask questions or to answer the questions raised by the professor.